Fisheries Officer careers

 - Doctors examination and consultation

-As a large proportion of a Fisheries officer's working day may be based on or next to water, swimming ability is a key requirement of this position.
-The Department therefore requires all prospective employees to undertake a swimming assessment prior to appointment.
+As a large proportion of a Fisheries Officer's working day may be based on or next to water, swimming ability is a key requirement of this position.
+The VFA therefore requires all prospective employees to undertake a swimming assessment prior to appointment.
 This ensures that Fisheries Officers are able to survive in the water in the event of a boating or water accident and that they are able to rescue others if the need arose.

 Education: